Savuti Campsite: Best Camping and Self-Drive Safari Guide

 From there to the southeast, you reach Savuti Waterhole (or Rhinovlei Waterhole) and then head along the track that passes Motsibi Island.
 See the map above to get your bearings.

-It is along this very track that the carmine bee-eaters came into their own.
+Along this very track, the carmine bee-eaters came into their own.

 A southern carmine bee-eater in flight with grass as the backdrop